f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

       }
    }

-9. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman3|).
+9. Open Visual Studio Code, then use the VS code REST client extension and authenticate to BIG-IQ (follow |location_link_vscode_restclient3|).

-10. Using Postman, use the **BIG-IQ AS3 Declaration** call and replace the method and URL with ``POST https://10.1.1.4/mgmt/shared/declarative-onboarding``.
+10. Using Visual Studio Code REST client, use the **BIG-IQ AS3 Declaration** call and replace the method and URL with ``POST https://10.1.1.4/mgmt/shared/declarative-onboarding``.
-    Copy/Paste the DO declaration from the validator to the body in Postman.
+    Copy/Paste the DO declaration from the validator to the body under the call using the REST client VS code extension.

 11. You can use GET to the URI ``https://10.1.1.4/mgmt/shared/declarative-onboarding/task/e1f88fa7-47c9-4860-95f9-132ca6dbaa28`` to track whether a declaration is successful or get information on why it failed.
 Note the ``id`` will be return when doing the initial POST during previous step.